Change in Our Own Back Yard

-The Story Of WAR, Int’l’s U.S. Training Center
+The Story of WAR, Int’l’s U.S. Training Center

 “I don’t know what it will look like, but if you want to leave this business, we’ll help you.”

 These words, spoken in a bar in the red light district of Grand Rapids, Michigan, are the words that launched a training center.
-Voiced by the President of Women At Risk, International (WAR, Int’l) and directed to a woman named Monique, these words carried the power to break chains.
+Voiced by the president of Women At Risk, International (WAR, Int’l) to a woman named Monique, these words carried the power to break chains.
 They spoke of hope and freedom.
 When those fateful words came forth, something in Monique reached out and grasped onto them.
 She was ready for change.
 Within a few days she showed up at WAR, Int’l headquarters.

 The words were sincere, the quickness of the response unexpected.
 WAR, Int’l staff joyfully welcomed Monique.
-They worked with her for hours, trying to help her figure out where she might find employment, what sort of work she could do, who she might use as a reference.
+They worked with her for hours, trying to help her figure out where she might find employment, what sort of work she could do, whom she might use as a reference.
 But trying to write a resume for someone who had known only the abuse of the streets proved futile.
 More words were spoken, another promise given: “We’ll hire you to make jewelry.”
 At that moment, a pilot program was born.